sigmorphon/sigmorphon.github.io/sharedtasks/2020/task0.md

 ## Evaluation

 Our shared task also comes with a somewhat novel experimental design.
-We will simultaneously evaluate models for both the Development languages, whose training and development sets will be available for an elongated period of time, and the Held-out languages, whose training and development sets will only be available for a short time prior to submission, which precludes extensive tuning.
+We will simultaneously evaluate models for both the Development languages, whose training and development sets will be available for an elongated period of time, and the Surprise languages, whose training and development sets will only be available for a short time prior to submission, which precludes extensive tuning.
 To be officially ranked, you must submit results for **all** evaluation languages.
-Thus, to succeed, your class of models (e.g. neural sequence-to-sequence models or weighted finite-state transducers with hand-crafted features) must generalize well to the group of Held-out languages that are typologically distinct from the Development languages you performed model selection on.
+Thus, to succeed, your class of models (e.g. neural sequence-to-sequence models or weighted finite-state transducers with hand-crafted features) must generalize well to the group of Surprise languages that are typologically distinct from the Development languages you performed model selection on.
 To repeat: This is not a zero-shot learning task, but rather our evaluation set-up is designed to test the inherent inductive bias in the participants’ chosen model class.
 We attribute the inspiration for this experimental design to [Emily Bender](https://faculty.washington.edu/ebender/), who often [advocates for such positions](https://thegradient.pub/the-benderrule-on-naming-the-languages-we-study-and-why-it-matters/).

-We will simultaneously evaluate the accuracy on held-out forms for languages from the following three categories of languages separately: 1) held-out forms from the Development languages, 2) held-out forms from genetically related Held-out languages, and 3) held-out forms from genetically unrelated Held-out languages.
+We will simultaneously evaluate the accuracy on surprise forms for languages from the following three categories of languages separately: 1) surprise forms from the Development languages, 2) surprise forms from genetically related Surprise languages, and 3) surprise forms from genetically unrelated surprise languages.
 This tripartite split should give the field insight into how reliable performance of certain classes of models are on typologically distinct languages.
 It should also help answer the following question: If my model class works well when trained on English and many others, will the same model class work well on languages which exhibit linguistic characteristics distinct from English?

 As mentioned in Restrictions above, we will evaluate submissions in two categories: monolingual, constrained data models, and unconstrained -- the world is your oyster!